amargherio/gateway-api-visualizer/README.md

 - Builds a coverage graph: which routes are attached to which gateways/listeners
 - Real-time visualization + coverage table as you type
 - Light/Dark theme toggle
+- Basic test coverage for graph builder logic
+- Enhanced Route Coverage table:
+  - Sort by Namespace or Name (click header toggles asc/desc)
+  - Filter by coverage (All / Covered / Uncovered)
+  - Search by name or namespace (debounced)
+  - Automatic pagination > 20 rows; selectable sizes (20, 50, 100, All)
+  - Encapsulated in `RouteCoverageTable.svelte` for reuse & testability
+  - Click a row to focus & highlight the corresponding route node in the graph

+## Project Layout (flattened)

+The project has been fully flattened.
+All source now resides under `src/` at the repository root.
+Former workspace packages were consolidated; shared types + coverage graph builder live in `src/lib/shared.ts`.

 ```text
 src/